 Tibet is a paradise for those who prefer to travel off the beaten track.
-The region is unbeatable for natural beauty but there are also a number of cultural and historical tourist attractions to be discovered in the Tibet Autonomous Region.
+The Tibet Autonomous Region is unbeatable for natural beauty, but there are also a number of cultural and historical tourist attractions to be discovered.

-Lhasa, the capital city, is a good place to start as it has been the global religious centre for Lamaist Buddhists since ancient times and offers an array of interesting things to see and do.
-The Jokhang Temple in Lhasa is arguably Tibet's most sacred and important temple and it is a popular pilgrimage destination.
-Lhasa is often quite full of pilgrims which adds to its atmosphere of devotion, peace and majesty.
-And just above the city looms the famous Polata Palace, for centuries the official residence of the Dalai Lama, and the greatest achievement of Tibetan architecture.
+Lhasa, the capital city, is a good place to start, as it has been the global religious centre for Lamaist Buddhists since ancient times and offers an array of interesting things to see and do.
+The Jokhang Temple in Lhasa is arguably Tibet's most sacred temple and is a popular pilgrimage destination.
+Lhasa is often filled with pilgrims, which adds to its atmosphere of devotion, peace, and majesty.
+Just above the city looms the famous Polata Palace, which was the official residence of the Dalai Lama for centuries and is the greatest achievement of Tibetan architecture.

 Many tours of Tibet include a visit to Shigatse, which is not far from Lhasa.
-On the way you can stop off at the Palkhor Monastery and Tashi Lhunpo Monastery, the seat of the Panchen Lama.
+On the way, travellers can stop off at the Palkhor Monastery and Tashi Lhunpo Monastery, the seat of the Panchen Lama.
 The Sakya Monastery in Shigatse is also popular with visitors.

-Travellers interested in ancient civilizations and archeology can go further afield, to Guge in Zana County, where they'll find the truly enthralling remains of an ancient kingdom.
-Guge is more difficult to get to than some of the other sites but it's worth the extra effort if you like ancient ruins and prefer attractions that are off the main tourist route.
+Travellers interested in ancient civilizations and archeology can go further afield to Guge in Zana County, where they'll find the truly enthralling remains of an ancient kingdom.
+Guge is more difficult to access than some of the other sites, but it's worth the extra effort for those who like ancient ruins and prefer attractions that are off the main tourist route.

-Of course, many travel to Tibet for the magnificent landscapes and mountains and in this regard the region will not disappoint.
-Apart from the notorious Mount Everest, the world's highest mountain, there are innumerable scenic areas worth exploring.
-Stunning natural areas include Ranwu Lake and Valley in Basu County, and Basongcuo Lake Tourist Area in Gongbo'gyamda County.
-When it comes to breathtaking wilderness areas the traveller in Tibet is spoiled for choice.
+Of course, many travel to Tibet for the magnificent landscapes and mountains and, in this regard, the region will not disappoint.
+Apart from the notorious Mount Everest, the world's tallest mountain, there are innumerable scenic areas worth exploring.
+Stunning natural areas include Ranwu Lake and Valley, in Basu County, and Basongcuo Lake Tourist Area, in Gongbo'gyamda County.
+When it comes to breathtaking wilderness areas, travellers to Tibet are spoiled for choice.